spa46/spa46.github.io/content/old_posts/C++/2016-10-19-Min Max Median Heap.md

 Design of Algorithm:

-	1. compare value with median
+	1. compare the value with median
-	2. if the value is smaller than median, insert it to Max heap, else Min heap
+	2. if the value is smaller than the median, insert it to Max heap, else Min heap
 	3. balance two trees: the difference of size of the node should be under 1, otherwise, pop root from the bigger size heap and push it into smaller size heap.